symmetryinvestments/autowrap/README.md

 in the modules reflected on.
 When writing code specifically for Excel, that is clearly what the user wants (and if not it can be made `private`).
 When wrapping pre-existing D code, however, it makes sense to opt-in instead by requiring functions to be wrapped to be marked `export`.
+If one wants to wrap all functions regardless of `export`, use `version=AutowrapAlwaysExport`.

 There is [ppyd](https://github.com/John-Colvin/ppyd) that makes the effort required to use pyd a lot less but that requires using a UDA.
 Again, when